GHOne TV Presenter Questions the Impact of IShowSpeed’s Visit on Ghana’s Economy

 Lily Mohammed made this pronouncement as she voiced her displeasure with the decision by the Foreign Affairs Ministry to issue a Ghanaian passport to IShowSpeed.

-At the time of writing the report, the video had generated over 200 likes and 50 comments.
+At the time of writing this report, the video had generated over 200 likes and 50 comments.

 IShowSpeed, IShowSpeed Africa tour, IShowSpeed Ghanaian passport, American streamers, IShowSpeed tours Ghana, Ghanaian passport